 I feel like eggplant doesn’t enjoy the popularity it has in other parts of the world and one of my life’s goals is to turn as many people on eggplant as I can.
 I’ve been pretty successful so far and I have no plans of stopping now.

-Baba Ghanoush is not something I ate growing up but I’ve embraced it fully since I discovered it.
-Apart from it’s awesome name, Baba Ghanoush has several excellent qualities.
+Baba Ganoush is not something I ate growing up but I’ve embraced it fully since I discovered it.
+Apart from it’s awesome name, Baba Ganoush has several excellent qualities.
 It’s a dip.
-It’s got roasted over open fire eggplant, which gives it the smoky flavour.
+It’s made from roasted over open fire eggplant, which gives it the smoky flavour.
 It’s healthy.
 IT’S A DIP.
 Need I say more?
 Alright, I’ve also added sumac to a fairly basic recipe.

 Sumac is a tangy, lemony spice often used in Mediterranean and Middle Eastern cooking.
 It’s delicious in salads or when used as a seasoning for grilled meat and fish.
 It’s also delicious sprinkled over baba ghanoush or hummus.
 I’ve tried it once for this salad and was hooked ever since.